Cyclingbob/Proxy-Server/README.md

 To customize display and user access, edit the `config.js` in the main directory of your clone (where `index.js` lies)

+#Copyright

-# ©Cyclingbob 2021.
+©Cyclingbob 2021.
 All rights reserved.
 Unauthorised distribution or modification is not permitted.